abdullahiabdullahi1002-cloud/Outline-App/README.md

 The **Outline App** in this repository is a **self-hosted knowledge base and document collaboration platform**.
 It allows teams to create, share, and edit documents in real time leveraging **PostgreSQL** for persistence and **Redis** for queues and live collaboration.

-This project showcases a **complete end-to-end AWS deployment**, built from scratch using:
+This project showcases a **complete end-to-end AWS deployment**, built using:

 - **Terraform** for Infrastructure as Code
 - **Docker** for containerization